-My largest resolution for 2017 is helping to make clubbing more into the safe space it’s supposed to be.
+My largest resolution going forward is helping to make clubbing more into the safer space it’s supposed to be.

-In my life, dance music clubs has been my no.1 “Safe Space”, where I go to be with other people in joy and artistic inspiration, where everyone’s friends, if only for the evening.
-Where any dance move is cool, where your only authority is the thunderous bass, and you check any greviance at the door.
+In my life, dance music clubs have been my no.1 “Safe Space”, where I go to be with other people in joy and artistic inspiration, where everyone’s friends, if only for the evening.
+Where any dance move is cool, where your only authority is the thunderous bass, and you check any grievance at the door.

 To the right-wing extremes of east and west alike, nightclubs are the greatest example of the decay of good

 Christian Muslim whatever morals.
 To us, it is the greatest example of freedom of thought and expression we have built.
 This makes clubland some strange battleground of the culture wars, and to us, an avatar of our world-view.

 Our culture has always been one of carefreeness.
 The club is a place where we disavow the moral responsibilities of regular society, although we have never been afraid to take a stand in political matters, such as in the AIDS crisis.
 It’s not necessarily the time to change but to again dust off our ability to take a hard stand and rise together to a cause.
 To better recognise our culture as a power, and a force for integration and celebration of our diversity alike.
 For music’s ability to act like a religion.
 For many I know, the club is very much a church.
 And so it’s time to be missionaries once again.